brunofernandes23/Instagram-Clone/README.md

-Olá, aqui é o Bruno Fernandes!
+Hi, this is Bruno Fernandes!

-Nesse projeto estou recriando a home page básica do instagram.
-Projeto realizado a partir do bootcamp HTML Developer da Digital Inovation One!
+In this project I am recreating the basic instagram home page.
+Project made from the bootcamp HTML Developer of Digital Innovation One!

-Nesse projeto foi usado o conceito de Flexbox, onde pude ter contato e experiência com responsividade.
+In this project, the Flexbox concept was used, where I could have contact and experience with responsiveness.

-Abra o site por aqui:
+Open the site here:
 https://youthful-mahavira-bc176c.netlify.app

-Espero que gostem!
+Hope you like it!

 Code is life! xD